-The State Resolution permits the State to issue Parity Lien Notes upon satisfaction of certain conditions provided therein and in the Loan Program Statutes.
-If issued, such Parity Lien Notes would be payable from and secured by a pledge of the Pledged Revenues on parity with the pledge securing the Series 2016A Notes.
-Therefore, the issuance of Parity Lien Notes could materially diminish the level of repayment coverage provided by the Taxes and other funds as security for the Series 2016A Notes.
-The State Treasurer currently anticipates that one or more series of Parity Lien Notes will be issued in Fiscal Year 2016-17 in an aggregate principal amount of approximately \$275 million.
-The State Resolution does not limit the principal amount of Parity Lien Notes.
-See "THE SERIES 2016A NOTES - Authorization - Parity Lien Notes."
+The Authorizing Resolution permits the State to issue Additional Notes upon satisfaction of certain conditions provided therein and in the Funds Management Act.
+If Additional Notes are issued, they would be payable from and secured by a pledge of the Pledged Revenues on parity with the pledge securing the Series 2016A Notes and could therefore adversely impact the investment security for the Series 2016A Notes.
+The State Treasurer currently does not anticipate issuing any Additional Notes, but reserves the right to do so.
+See "THE SERIES 2016A NOTES - Authorization - Additional Notes."